 Course Information

 The course is open to family medicine practitioners, general internists, internal medicine subspecialists, pediatricians, emergency medicine physicians, obstetricians/gynecologists, surgeons, anesthesiologists, dentists, nurses, public health professionals, physician assistants, and to anyone interested in making a career change.
-This course is divided into three two-week modules in order to accommodate busy schedules and allow more flexibility for health care professionals to take the course.
-Participants may take just one, two, or three modules in any sequence, or they may choose to take the entire course at once if their schedules allow.
-The course is made up of three (3) major components, with a content of approximately 250 hours of didactic contact time as follows:
+This course is divided into four modules.
+Participants may take just one, two, three or four modules in any sequence, or they may choose to take the entire course at once if their schedules allow.
+The course is made up of approximately 200+ hours of didactic lectures and laboratory demonstrations in parasitology.

 Course Objectives